-Scope: The content should address the framework and Florida's required state academic standards for the subject, grade level and learning outcomes, including thinking and learning skills.
+Scope: The content should address Florida's required curriculum standards and benchmarks for the subject, grade level and learning outcomes, including thinking and learning skills.

 Completeness: The content of the major tool should be complete enough to stand on its own.
-To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards.
-Content should have no major omissions in the required content coverage and be free of unrelated facts, information and strategies that would detract from achievement of Florida's state academic standards.
+To be useful for classroom instruction, instructional materials must be adaptable to the instructional goals and course outlines for individual school districts, as well as the state standards and benchmarks.
+Content should have no major omissions in the required content coverage and be free of unrelated facts and information that would detract from achievement of Florida's B.E.S.T.
+Standards for Mathematics.